Dennery District

 Dennery District is one of 10 districts (formerly Quarters) of the Caribbean island nation of Saint Lucia.
 The seat of Dennery District is the Dennery Village.
 The main economic activities are fishing, and the cultivation of lima beans, bananas, and other tropical fruit.
 The population of the quarter was estimated at 12,876 in 2002 and fell to 12,767 in 2010.

 History

 Dennery District (formerly Quarter) was previously known as Anse Canot (Bay of canoes) and Le Grand Mabouya.
-In was then named after Count d'Ennery, an author who wrote about Saint Luca in 1765 and 1767 and later became Governor-General of the Windward Islands from 1766 to 1770.
+It was then named after Count d'Ennery, an author who wrote about Saint Lucia in 1765 and 1767 and later became Governor-General of the Windward Islands from 1766 to 1770.

 Geography

 The Dennery District is divided into 49 second-order administrative divisions.

 Much of Dennery District is in Mabouya Valley which is made up of Derniere Riviere, Aux Lyon, Despinoze, Gadette, Grand Riviere, Grand Ravine, La Ressource, Richfond and other surrounding areas; and Frigate Island Nature Reserve is offshore a few kilometers to the south of the town.

 Other locations in the Dennery District: